 “Coach (Bear) Bryant thought it was not representative of football players,” Ken Gaddy, director of the Paul W. Bryant Museum in Tuscaloosa, told Yahoo Sports in 2012.
 “He thought that elephants were big, slow and clumsy.
 That was not the image of his players he wanted to portray.”

 The mascot made its debut in the 1980 Sugar Bowl, but the first student to don the elephant costume was Melford Espey Jr. in the 1960s.
 He later became a school administrator.

-Elephant in University of Alabama Logos
+Big Al the Elephant in University of Alabama Logos

 Alabama’s primarily logo consists of the classic “A”, but an elephant peering over the words “Alabama Crimson Tide” is a secondary logo still used today.
 My favorite might be the one shown above of the fearsome four-legged animal stepping through the the block letter.